rosealexander/react-mui-workshop/README.md

             mode: "dark",
 ...
 ```
-What we are going to do is create a theme toggle button to switch between light and dark modes.
-Head over to and open
+What we are going to do is create a theme toggle button to switch between light and dark themes.

+Open up
-**src/features/theme/ThemeToggle.jsx** and then add the following:
+src/features/theme/**ThemeToggle.jsx** and add the following:
 ```jsx
 // ThemeToggle.jsx
 import {Switch} from "@mui/material";